chrissarmstrong/seeking-manifold/content/Running Thoughts/GPT Visualizations.md

 ![[gpt-2-xl-visualization.png]]

-Keep on going, and eventually we see GPT-3, at 175B params (2 million times as many weights as nanoGPT, which we barely even notice second from the left):
+Zoom out yet further, and eventually we see GPT-3, at 175B params (2 million times as many weights as nanoGPT, which we barely even notice second from the left):

 ![[gpt-3-visualization.png]]